Forescout/eyeExtend-Connect/Crytica Security/README.md

 - Ensure Crytica Security can reach the Connect web-service endpoint over the network.
 - Obtain the Connect web-service credentials for the Crytica Security integration.
-These credentials are managed in Forescout, not in this app.
+These credentials are managed in Forescout Connect "Web Service Authentication".
 - Ensure Crytica Security sends the IP address that Forescout uses for the endpoint.
 A message with an unknown or malformed IP cannot be applied to an endpoint.